A few summers ago, I had an arrest warrant issued for me over one of my rental properties. At first, I was a little in shock.

 What could I do more of going forward to prevent such nonsense?

-Probably the biggest thing is to shift my position so that I own less but I control more.
+Probably the biggest thing is to shift my position, so that I own less but I control more.
 For example, if that property was owned by a trust or an LLC that was owned and managed by a trust, it would’ve been much harder for them to track me down to issue a warrant to begin with.
-So, you can guess what I’m working on this week.
+So, you can guess what I checked off my to-do list shortly after this whole fiasco.

 For example, if there was a similar grass cutting issue, where I was the meat in the middle of a sandwich lease option, the owner would be the one fined instead of me.